microsoft/confidential-sidecar-containers/README.md

 - A `bicep` deployment template which describes the ACI deployment.
 - A `test.py` file which uses `unittest` and orchestrates, building, pushing and testing the containers.
 This target is what is called in our nightly testing.

+There are also supplimentary files which aid the deployment:
+- `deployments/` contains bicep templates and for long lived resources used by the tests, they are run once.
+- `cacitesting.env` This file describes the deployment conditions such as which subscription and resource group to deploy to.
+All required properties are populated, any unset values are optional/have default values.

 ## Secure key release (SKR) sidecar

 The ``docker/skr/build.sh`` script builds all necessary Go tools for secure key release as standalone binaries and creates a Docker image that contains them so that it